andrinux/PCFS/README.md

 userspace process.
 The filesystem can be accessed normally through the kernel interface.

-TO Do some really interesting things...
+TO Do some really interesting things which has some impact...
 :)

 ##News